JamesBrosy/wps-office-fix/README.md

 > [!NOTE]
 >
-> For wps office version 11, You need install missing fonts and lower version of `libfreetype`.
-And you need only missing fonts for version 12.
+> For wps office version 11, you need to install missing fonts and lower version of `libfreetype`, but you need only missing fonts for version 12.

 ### Manual Installation